 If you get to Hawaii and you didn’t booked ahead, don’t worry, you will most likely still find a luau to attend.
 A hotel or island concierge will be able to advise where to go in short notice situations.

 Comfortable clothes are always appropriate in Hawaii.
-Most ladies wear nice shorts, slacks, or capri pants and a blouse or a casual sundress.
+Most ladies wear nice shorts, slacks, or capri pants or a casual dress.
 Khaki shorts and an Aloha (Hawaiian) shirt tend to be the attire of choice for men.

 You might want to bring a light sweater in the winter months.
 After sunset, the air can get slightly chilly.